Haseki Sultan Imaret: Later abuse

 Heavy Ottoman reliance on the noble families granted them significant authority in the operations of the imaret, which constituted more than "just another poor-relief institution, but also a special fund used for granting benefits to certain favourite people."
 Administrators manipulated the criteria for becoming a beneficiary to favour their friends and relatives, or to gain favour from others.
 Additionally, the rights to being a beneficiary were transferable, further compounding the problem of excessive beneficiaries.
 Eventually, the imaret supported even the richest families in Jerusalem.
 Moreover, these powerful beneficiaries used their status to exploit the financial and material resources of the institution.
 For instance, a legal document in 1782 mentioned that a mercenary army commander was entitled to 48 loaves of bread from the imaret daily.
 By the 18th century, the corruption was so widespread that the imaret was no longer economically viable.
 Attempts to reduce food distributions and beneficiaries were met with fierce opposition and blatant disregard.
 Throughout the rest of its rule, the Ottoman Empire struggled to "find the delicate balance between the need to cut down and restrict the number of the waqf's beneficiaries, and the wish to collect the maximum political gain by granting benefits to the greatest possible number of people."
 Despite these problems, the Haseki Sultan Imaret continued to function, although not always to the benefit of the intended beneficiaries, "the poor and wretched, weak and needy."

+By the time of British colonial rule in Palestine, the public kitchen and bakery were still functioning.